interuss/dss/monitoring/uss_qualifier/suites/faa/uft/design/README.md

 ### Negative tests -
 Replace the private/public keys with invalid key pair by setting the `USE_VALID_KEY_PAIR` in `run_locally_msgsigning.sh` to "false".
 This will set the keypair to be `mock_priv.pem`/`mock_pub.der`.
 Using this keypair will lead to invalid signatures, and the `mock_pub.der` will not pass SCVP validation.
 The USS-under-test will respond with 403 to all requests from mock_uss.
-The Uss Qualifier tests will not pass.
+The uss_qualifier tests will not pass.
 The message signing section of the report would show `403` in interactions with mock_uss.